StanWijn/gesttools/README.md

 # gesttools: General Purpose G estimation in R
-In this paper we document gesttools, a series of general purpose, user friendly functions with which to perform g-estimation of structural nested mean models (SNMMs), with the intent to provide g-estimation techniques for datasets with a wide variety of exposure and outcome types in R.
+Here we document gesttools, a series of general purpose, user friendly functions with which to perform g-estimation of structural nested mean models (SNMMs), with the intent to provide g-estimation techniques for datasets with a wide variety of exposure and outcome types in R.